Europe’s first clean energy ETF incorporating carbon offsetting will launch this month.

 “The increased commitment by other leading countries is rapidly building momentum to tackle climate change and decarbonisation is at the centre of this shift linked to government policy and the improving economics of the underlying technologies.”

-This new launch follows another European clean energy first – the arrival of the iClima Distributed Energy UCITS ETF (DGEN) – at the start of June.
+This new launch follows another European clean energy first – the arrival of the iClima Distributed Renewable Energy UCITS ETF (DGEN) – at the start of June.

 Have you seen our new ETF data tool?